Sydney’s best restaurants with a view

 Where do you go when you want your brunch with a side of bush views, or seafood with sea views spread out in front of you?
 We show you where:

 There aren’t many places where you can sit on a rooftop with uninterrupted views across one of Sydney’s most popular beaches.
 Thanks to hospitality giant Merivale, the group responsible for some of Sydney’s most stylish pub upgrades in recent years, the Coogee Pavilion is now a summer hotspot.
-Come for the Mediterranean-influenced menu of octopus, spiced lamb and mini lobster rolls.
+Come for the Mediterranean-influenced menu.
 Stay for the salty sea air in your lungs.

 Chiosco by Ormeggio